What is Margin of Safety?

 What is the Ideal Margin of Safety for Investing Activities?

 The extent of margin of safety depends on investor preference and the type of investment he chooses.
 Some of the various scenarios an investor may find interest in with a wide spread of margin are:

-- Growth at reasonable price investing – choosing companies that have positive growth trading rates which are somehow below the intrinsic value.
+- Growth at reasonable price investing – Choosing companies with positive growth trading rates that are somehow below the intrinsic value.